AtillaSzikora/JS_I_coolNews/README.md

 I would like to be able to add new sites' RSS feeds as resources which are stored after that I close my web browser.

 I would like to be able to select a concrete source and read only the articles come from there.
 If I don't choose a particular source than all articles need to be shown ordered by date.

+I would like to set some of the sites as my favorite so I can see the articles from there in a highlighted way.

 ---
 ## Feature Set: